-Global Select Markets will range from \$40,000 to \$125,000 based on total shares outstanding, compared with the current range of \$35,000 to \$99,500.7
+The revised annual fees for most companies listed on the Capital Market will range from \$32,000 to \$45,000 based on total shares outstanding, compared with the current \$32,000.
+The revised annual fees for most companies listed on the Global or Global Select Markets will range from \$40,000 to \$125,000 based on total shares outstanding, compared with the current range of \$35,000 to \$99,500.
+10

-The following charts summarize the current annual fee, the proposed annual fee and the proposed all-inclusive annual fee applicable to domestic and foreign companies, other than ADRs and Closed-end Funds.
-These schedules apply to over 95% of the companies listed on Nasdaq.
+The following charts summarize the current annual fee, the proposed annual fee and the proposed all-inclusive annual fee applicable to domestic and foreign companies, ADRs, and Closed-end Funds.